 - Pens (blue, black and green).

 - Pencils, a pencil sharpener, a selection of coloured pencils

 - A rubber

 - A ruler

 - Glue stick.

 - A notebook for rough work

 - A protractor and compass.

-- A Casio fx-83GT PLUS Natural-V.P.A.M Scientific calculator (available from most supermarkets)
+- Casio Scientific Calculator FX-83GTXBLACK (available from most supermarkets).

 - An English Dictionary.

 - A French Language Dictionary.

 - Scissors and a small stapler.